WhoTargetsMe/ad-transparency-standards/implement.md

 - `DEMOGRAPHICS_GENDER`: The reach of the ad, broken down by gender.
 - `DEMOGRAPHICS_AGE`: The reach of the ad, broken down by age ranges (25-34, 35-44 etc).

+### `moderation/information`

+- `MODERATION_NOT_DISCLOSED`: Default value.
+- `MODERATION_REVIEW_TYPE`: Automated, manual or none.
+Refers to the highest level of moderation an ad received (e.g. if an automated system referred it for manual review, the value is "manual").
+Presented as an array: Datestamp of moderation => Moderation type.
+- `MODERATION_3RD_PARTY_FACT_CHECK`: Presented as an array: Datestamp of check => Link to information about check
+- `MODERATION_RULE_APPLIED`: Approved ads = NULL, otherwise link to specific ruile that led to the ad not being approved.